apprenticeharper/DeDRM_tools/FAQs.md

 You will need to go to the preferences and uncheck the auto update checkbox.
 Then download and install 1.17 over the top of the 1.19 installation.
 You'll also need to delete the KFX folders from your My Kindle Content folder.

-A second possible solution is to use 1.19 or later, but disable KFX by renaming or disabling a necessary component of the application.
+A other possible solution is to use 1.19 or later, but disable KFX by renaming or disabling a necessary component of the application.
 This may or may not work on versions after 1.20.
 In a command window, enter the following commands when Kindle for PC/Mac is not running:

 #### Windows
 ren %localappdata%\Amazon\Kindle\application\renderer-test.exe renderer-test.xxx